Different organizations may have varying attitudes toward process documentation.

 - Retain institutional knowledge when employees leave the company.

-- Create a standard and a single source of truth.
+- Create a single source of truth.

 - Reduce misunderstandings and confusion because the team has agreed on the process.